I'm Goin' Down: Background and recording

-American singer-songwriter Bruce Springsteen's fifth album, The River, was released in October 1980 and reached No. 1 in the Billboard Top LPs & Tape chart.
+Bruce Springsteen's fifth album, The River, was released in October 1980 and reached No. 1 in the Billboard Top LPs & Tape chart.
 His follow-up, Nebraska, began as a series of solo demo recordings, of which fifteen songs were mixed onto a cassette on January 3, 1982.
 That April, he began recording sessions at the Power Station music studio in New York City with the E Street Band—whose line-up then consisted of Roy Bittan, Clarence Clemons, Danny Federici, Garry Tallent, Steve Van Zandt, and Max Weinberg—with production by Springsteen, Van Zandt, Jon Landau, and Chuck Plotkin.

 He at first recorded a number of full-band versions of Nebraska songs, including "Atlantic City", "Nebraska", and "Mansion on the Hill".
 However, he and his co-producers were dissatisfied with the recordings.
 To buy time to decide on the best approach for these songs, by May 1982 the band had begun to record other material he had written.
 "I'm Goin' Down" was recorded over May 12–13, with Toby Scott as the audio engineer, and Billy Straus one of his assistants.
 In 2012, Clinton Heylin wrote that throughout the ten recorded takes of the song, Springsteen let the band "vamp away, only to curtail them in the final mix".
-Eventually, Springsteen released ten of the solo recordings from the January cassette as the Nebraska album, which came out in September 1982, and temporarily shelved "I'm Goin' Down" and other band tracks from May.
+Eventually, Springsteen released solo recordings—mostly from the January cassette—as the Nebraska album, which came out in September 1982, and temporarily shelved "I'm Goin' Down" and other band tracks from May.

 In 1983, he recorded more songs with the E Street Band, but was considering using solo tracks for his next album, which eventually became Born in the U.S.A., as he had done for Nebraska.
 By the following year, Landau and Plotkin had convinced Springsteen to release band tracks, including several from May 1982 and a number of subsequently recorded songs.
 At one point, Springsteen was not going to include "I'm Goin' Down" on Born in the U.S.A., but later added it in place of "Pink Cadillac", which he used as the B-side for "Dancing in the Dark".